-- · A significant portion of our executives' pay should vary based on the company's performance relative to key stakeholder interests. - Greater responsibility should be accompanied by a greater share of the risks and rewards of company performance. - Targets for incentive awards should encourage progress, but not at the expense of the safety and reliability of our operations.
+- A significant portion of our executives' pay should be based on company performance relative to key stakeholder interests. - · Greater responsibility should be accompanied by a greater share of the risks and rewards of company performance. - Executive pay should encourage financial and operational improvements, but not at the expense of the safety and reliability of our operations.